Anthonypaige/investnurenergy/src/content/post/sunbathing-101-a-guide-to-solar-panel-placement.md

 But these numbers are based on perfect conditions.
 You still have to consider factors like roof tilt and shading.
 The roof pitch affects solar panel orientation, with the ideal angle in the US being between 30 and 40 degrees.
 If your roof's pitch is suboptimal, it can be corrected with specific mounting systems.
 The last consideration is potential sun blockers like tall trees or nearby structures.

 It might seem like a complex process, but fortunately, there are tools to help.
-[Google's innovativeProject Sunroof](https://www.google.com/get/sunroof) is a handy tool in this process.
+[Google's innovative Project Sunroof](https://www.google.com/get/sunroof) is a handy tool in this process.
 It creates a 3D model of your rooftop, highlighting areas with maximum solar potential and pointing out possible sun blockers.
 However, remember that this tool provides potential capacity, not a definitive recommendation.
 Your ultimate energy offset strategy will determine the size of your system, and the placement of the panels, considering these obstacles, is key to maximizing solar energy production.

 ![Super wide](https://github.com/Anthonypaige/investnurenergy/blob/main/public/images/In-article-images/FYI-1-in-article-.jpg?raw=true)